pawelmalak/flame/README.md

 ## Description

 Flame is self-hosted startpage for your server.
 Its design is inspired (heavily) by [SUI](https://github.com/jeroenpardon/sui).
 Flame is very easy to setup and use.
-With built-in editors it allows you to setup your very own application hub in no time - no file editing necessary.
+With built-in editors, it allows you to setup your very own application hub in no time - no file editing necessary.

 ## Technology